GolaraRFI/Compare-Evolutionary-Algorithms/README.md

 # Compare-Evolutionary-Algorithms
-## Comparison of Evolutionary Algorithms (Evolution Strategies, PSO, Differential Evolution) with each other
+## Comparison of Evolutionary Algorithms (Evolution Strategies, PSO, Differential Evolution)

 This project is done on **Google Colaboratory**.